Japan at a Glance

 While medical standards are indeed high, the language barrier is again a considerable problem.
 When going to see a doctor or visiting a clinic for primary care or a hospital for more serious illnesses, you should therefore not only bring your health insurance card, but also ask an interpreter to accompany you.

-If you would like to avoid that hassle, ask your nearest embassy or consulate (or the PTA members at your kid’s international school) for recommendations of bilingual medical staff.
+If you would like to avoid that hassle, ask your nearest embassy or consulate (or the PTA members at your kid’s international school) for recommendations of bilingual medical staff or check out the information on “Medical Facilities with English or Other Language-Speaking Staff” provided by the Japan National Tourism Organization

-Nonetheless, it is a good idea to always carry some Japanese-language emergency information on your medical history with you.
+Nonetheless, it is a good idea to always carry some Japanese-language emergency information or your medical history with you.